 - Were the objectives met?

-- What was the total event cost (include everything)?
+- The total event cost was (include everything)?

-- What was the value of genuine tech sales leads?
+- The value of genuine tech sales leads?

 - What was the ROI?